linux-nvme/nvme-cli/doc/rst/types.rst

 through the list.
 To move to the next entry, one simply adds the current entry's length (TEL) to the "walk" pointer.
 The number of entries in the list is specified by NUMENT.
-Although extended entries are of a variable lengths (TEL), TEL is always a mutiple of 4 bytes.
+Although extended entries are of a variable lengths (TEL), TEL is always a multiple of 4 bytes.